What is the Foundation's purpose?

 How will I know the status of my application?

-occur approximately 3-4 weeks after the next regularly scheduled
+next notification will occur approximately 3-4 weeks after the next

 Letter